Shevanio/Network-Utility-Scripts/README.md

 ## Contributing

-We welcome contributions!
+I apreciate any contributions!
 If you have ideas for new scripts or improvements to existing ones, feel free to fork the repository and submit a pull request.

 ## Acknowledgments

 These scripts are created and maintained by **Shevanio**.
-Special thanks to all contributors and users who help improve and expand this project.
+Special thanks to:

+@s4vitar
+@UnaPibaGeek

 ## License